 The surprise about Doom: Annihilation is that for a film that gives all the impression of being no more than a throwaway dvd release, it gets the essence of Doom the game far more effectively than the 2005 film did on a much bigger budget.
 The film is not too concerned with connection to the 2005 film, although with a slight continuity stretch (the first film was set on Mars, this sets action on Phobos just like in the game) it could actually act as a prequel – here we see the beginnings of the teleportation experiments and the uncovery of the alien artifacts (elements that were introduced in the 2005 film but do not appear in the game).
 Like the 2005 film, this opts for science-fictional explanations rather than having the creatures come from Hell – although there is one scene where Louis Mandylor’s chaplain tosses the demons/Hell explanation around and this is dismissed – but drops the genetic experiments with alien DNA that were offered up in the 2005 film.

-The film pays a good deal of fanservice to the game – there are all the weapons options from knife, handgun to machine-guns (one of the troupe displays the shotgun option although one but oddly never gets to use it, and we get nothing of the chaingun or the rocket launcher).
+The film pays a good deal of fanservice to the game – there are all the weapons options from knife, handgun to machine-guns (one of the troupe displays the shotgun option but oddly never gets to use it, and we get nothing of the chaingun or the rocket launcher).
 The film wheels out fan favourites like the chainsaw and the climactic scenes where Amy Manson goes into action with the BFG (which she takes time to spell out to us means “Big Fucking Gun”).

 There are other cute in-references like the blue, red and yellow keys, and the drums of radioactive waste that detonate when hit.
 Just like the game, the menaces encountered get tougher the further down the levels one goes – at first just the zombified/alien possessed dead and then the fire-blasting demons.
 I was disappointed we never got to meet any of the fire-breathing blob figures, although the final scene of the film is a slingshot ending that hints at something else emerging through the portal.